 Over the past decade, the advent of augmented reality technology (AR) has created a decidedly complicated digital signage reality.
 Still, the digital landscape is not that complicated if you understand some of the more basic concepts.
-With that thought in mind and if you are prepared to delve into this “virtual” world, here are a few of the first questions that you should ask:
+With that thought in mind, if you are prepared to delve into this “virtual” world, here are a few of the first questions that you should ask:

 What is augmented reality?

 Unlike virtual reality (VR) which creates of a totally new “virtual” world, augmented reality (AR) overlays digital graphics on a real world space.
 One very simple example is the digitally super-imposed, first-down line on the television image of a real football field.
 Other more sophisticated uses involve virtual displays of prospective additions to a home and even where to “cut” in a complicated medical procedure.
 In short, AR enhances what already exists while VR technology creates a totally artificial environment.

 Over the past decade, AR technology has been embraced by a wide variety of industries and technical fields.
 You will find it being utilized in as a learning tool in the education, healthcare, marketing and aerospace fields.
 On a more consumer-oriented level, AR is being used by retailers to show consumers the contents of a box without actually having them open it.
 Consumers can even manipulate the contents virtually.

 How can augmented reality help my marketing?

 AR technology provides an outstanding way to enhance your current marketing materials.
 In other words, it is not intended to replace your traditional marketing materials but to add significant value to them – especially for the newest, most “connected” users.
 In addition, the technology itself is quite engaging and can provide an immersive experience that traditional static images and video cannot deliver.